 Hey there!
-I am currently a second-year biophysics Ph.D.
-Candidate in the Possu Huang Lab at Stanford University.
-My research interests are in developing deep learning algorithms for the design of de novo functional proteins.
-I currently also serve as a program organizer for the Machine Learning in Structural Biology Workshop at NeurIPS.
+I am 4th year biophysics Ph.D.
+Candidate in the Protein Design Lab at Stanford University.
+My research interests are in developing deep learning algorithms for the design of de novo proteins towards enzymatic function.
+More broadly, I am interested in modeling the dynamic nature of proteins for new-to-nature functions.

-When I'm not doing research, you can probably find me weightlifting, hiking, eating, or with friends!
+When I'm not doing research, you can probably find me weightlifting, hiking, eating, or with friends.

-Publications
+Selected Publications

 An all-atom protein generative model